Roofing dumpster rental in Las Vegas

 - Best for: Most two-story residential tear-offs

-Our 20-Yard Container works well for roof tear-offs because the low side walls let crews ground-throw shingles easily.
+The 20-Yard Container is the roofing workhorse with low side walls so crews can ground-throw shingles with ease.

 30-Yard Roofing Dumpster